 Nonimmigrant Visa Applicants who reside in Belgium: Follow the instructions to apply for a visa and select an available appointment.
 If you have imminent travel, request an expedited visa appointment and be specific about your purpose of travel in the expedite request.
 If you are requesting an expedited appointment and you are not a Belgian citizen, you must describe how you are a resident of Belgium in your expedite request.

 Nonimmigrant Visa Applicants who do not reside in Belgium: There is no restriction on individuals not residing in Belgium to make an appointment in Brussels.
-However, the soonest appointment times for many visa types in Brussels are in summer 2022.
+However, the soonest appointment times for many visa types in Brussels are in fall 2022.
 U.S. Embassy Brussels does not have the capacity to approve expedited visa requests from individuals not residing in Belgium for any reason, no matter how urgent.
 If you do not live in Belgium and you have an urgent need for a visa appointment, you must request an expedited appointment with a U.S. embassy or consulate in the country in which you reside.

 For assistance in making an appointment, requesting an expedited appointment, or payment issues you must contact our Visa Appointment Service provider.
 They have customer service agents who speak English, Dutch, and French.
 Please do not contact U.S. Embassy Brussels directly for these questions.